facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

     class: Tests\Fake\ClientFake
 ```

-so when we are running our tests symfony will inject in MyApiClient ClientFake
+When we are running our tests, Symfony will inject ClientFake in MyApiClient instead of real GuzzleClient.
-instead of real GuzzleClient.
-Now are we ready to write our test?
+Are we ready to write our test now?
 Almost!
-We write a test case to initialize all the stuff we need
+We have to write a test case to initialize all the stuff we need.

 ```php
 <?php